 What Level of Resource Points in Zone 3?

 In Zone 3, the level of Resource Points generally are between 5 and 6.
 This is the highest level of resource points that’s available in Rise of Kingdoms.
-They are the most popular and a lot of players will be busy gathering them because these RSS points provides the most resources return on investment (ROI) for individual and alliance’s gain.
+They are the most popular and a lot of players will be busy gathering them because these RSS points provide the most resources return on investment (ROI) for individual and alliance’s gain.
 Absolutely a must-have for excellent resource management and to keep your gold flowing.